Most user stories become museum pieces once work starts. Here's what changes when they stay alive.

 Version history changes that behavior.
 When you can review and restore prior versions, updating the story stops feeling like rewriting history and starts feeling like maintaining it.
 You can tighten acceptance criteria after discovering an edge case, add a note about an implementation constraint, or refine behavior based on customer feedback – and still know you can roll back if needed.

 Acceptance criteria stay linkable even as they evolve.
-The original point still stands: “See AC #3” is meaningless when lists get reordered.
+"See AC #3" is meaningless when lists get reordered.
 Atono gives each acceptance criterion a persistent link, so you can edit, reorder, and nest without breaking references.
-That’s what makes story updates collaborative instead of fragile.
+That's what makes story updates collaborative instead of fragile.

 As Lex put it: "In other tools, referring to 'AC 3 of story X' felt unreliable… With Atono, I can freely reference and edit stories while keeping discussions clear and traceable."

-And when requirements branch—because they always do—splitting a story is a first-class move.
+Splitting a story is a first-class move.
+Requirements branch – they always do.
 You can move selected acceptance criteria into a new story, keep key details carried over, and preserve traceability between the original and the new one.
-That’s how you stay honest about scope without losing context.
+That's how you stay honest about scope without losing context.

 After shipping: stories stay useful because they’re connected to reality